Yogesh-K-Matkar/react_concept_react_app/README.md

                         ```

-- **Event Handler** passing as props can be used in concepts such as Form Handling, User Interaction, State Management, and Callback Function.

-- **Event Function** is defined in Parent Component & passed as Props to Child Component, & then Child Component decides when to call Parent Component Event Function.
+- **Passing Event Handler Function** from Parent Component & passed as Props to Child Component, & then Child Component decides when to call Parent Component Event Function.

     So Parent Component pass Event Function as Props as Event Handler to the Child Component.